jyoung15/dashboard-api-go/client/docs/GetDeviceSwitchRoutingInterfaces200ResponseInner.md

 `func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) HasIpv6() bool`

 HasIpv6 returns a boolean if a field has been set.

+### GetUplinkV4

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) GetUplinkV4() bool`

+GetUplinkV4 returns the UplinkV4 field if non-nil, zero value otherwise.

+### GetUplinkV4Ok

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) GetUplinkV4Ok() (*bool, bool)`

+GetUplinkV4Ok returns a tuple with the UplinkV4 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUplinkV4

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) SetUplinkV4(v bool)`

+SetUplinkV4 sets UplinkV4 field to given value.

+### HasUplinkV4

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) HasUplinkV4() bool`

+HasUplinkV4 returns a boolean if a field has been set.

+### GetUplinkV6

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) GetUplinkV6() bool`

+GetUplinkV6 returns the UplinkV6 field if non-nil, zero value otherwise.

+### GetUplinkV6Ok

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) GetUplinkV6Ok() (*bool, bool)`

+GetUplinkV6Ok returns a tuple with the UplinkV6 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUplinkV6

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) SetUplinkV6(v bool)`

+SetUplinkV6 sets UplinkV6 field to given value.

+### HasUplinkV6

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) HasUplinkV6() bool`

+HasUplinkV6 returns a boolean if a field has been set.

+### GetDefaultGateway

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) GetDefaultGateway() string`

+GetDefaultGateway returns the DefaultGateway field if non-nil, zero value otherwise.

+### GetDefaultGatewayOk

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) GetDefaultGatewayOk() (*string, bool)`

+GetDefaultGatewayOk returns a tuple with the DefaultGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultGateway

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) SetDefaultGateway(v string)`

+SetDefaultGateway sets DefaultGateway field to given value.

+### HasDefaultGateway

+`func (o *GetDeviceSwitchRoutingInterfaces200ResponseInner) HasDefaultGateway() bool`

+HasDefaultGateway returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)